novatechflow/kafscale/architecture.md

 KafScale brokers are stateless pods on Kubernetes.
 Metadata lives in etcd, while immutable log segments live in S3.
 Clients speak the Kafka protocol to brokers; brokers flush segments to S3 and serve reads with caching.

+Operational behavior under S3 degradation and recovery is covered in the Operations guide.

 ## Platform overview

 <div class="diagram">